amitkishor90/Bulk_insertData/README.md

-# Excel to SQL Server Bulk Insert using SqlBulkCopy
+# Excel to SQL Server Bulk Insert using SqlBulkCopy use Ado.net

 ## Overview